 When the grade average of a veteran or eligible person falls below 70%, the student will be placed on academic probation for one month.
 If at the end of the probation period, the student's grades are still below 70%, veterans' benefits will be terminated.
 Once minimum academic progress standards are met, benefits can be reinstated.
 When a student's attendance falls below 70%, the student will be placed on attendance probation for one month.
 If at the end of the probation period, the student's attendance is still below 70%, veterans' benefits will be terminated.
+Once minimum attendance is still below 70%, veterans' benefits will be terminated.
 Once minimum attendance standards are met, benefits can be reinstated.